mixpanel/mixpanel-iphone/README.md

 ## Sending events

-To send an event to Alooma, you can stick to the Mixpanel convention of `track:properties:`, or you can use a more free-form `trackCustomEvent:` to send a JSON serializable NSDictionary object.
+To send an event to Alooma, you can stick to the Mixpanel convention of `track:properties:`, or you can use the more free-form `trackCustomEvent:` to send a JSON serializable NSDictionary object.

 ### The Mixpanel Way

-As we mentioned, AloomaIos is forked from Mixpanel, therefore it supports all of the methods implemented by the Mixpanel library:
+As we mentioned, Alooma-iOS is forked from Mixpanel, therefore it supports all of the methods implemented by the Mixpanel library:

 - `track:`
 - `track:properties:`